shopware/docs/guides/hosting/performance/performance-tweaks.md

 [Read more](../infrastructure/elasticsearch/elasticsearch-setup.md)

 ## Prevent mail data updates

+{% hint style="info" %}
+This feature will be available starting with Shopware 6.5.
+{% endhint %}

 To provide autocompletion for the different mail templates in the administration UI, Shopware has a mechanism that writes an example mail into the database when sending the mail.

 With the `shopware.mail.update_mail_variables_on_send` configuration, you can disable this source of database load: